Mason Crosby: 2013 season

 In Week 2, Crosby kicked a season-high five PATs against the Washington Redskins.
 In Week 5, Crosby kicked a season-high five field goals against the Detroit Lions.
 Crosby earned NFC Special Teams Player of the Week for his Week 6 game against the Baltimore Ravens.
 He converted four of five field goal attempts and one extra point in the 17–9 victory.
-In Week 8, Crosby tied his season-high five PATs against the Minnesota Vikings as well.
-In Week 11, Crosby kicked a season-long 57-yard field goal against the New York Giants.
-In Week 15, Crosby tied his season-long 57-yard field goal against the Dallas Cowboys.
+In Week 8, Crosby tied his season-high five PATs against the Vikings as well.
+In Week 11, Crosby kicked a season-long 57-yard field goal against the Giants.
+In Week 15, Crosby tied his season-long 57-yard field goal against the Cowboys.
 Crosby converted all 42 extra point attempts and added 33 field goals in the 2013 season, tying the franchise single-season record with Ryan Longwell and Chester Marcol.

 2014 season

 In Week 2, Crosby kicked a season-long 55-yard field goal against the New York Jets in the 31–24 victory.
-In Week 10, Crosby kicked a season-high seven PATs against the Chicago Bears in the 55–14 victory.
+In Week 10, Crosby kicked a season-high seven PATs against the Bears in the 55–14 victory.
 Crosby scored his 1,000th point in his 124th career game, the Packers' Week 13 game against the New England Patriots, making him the third-fastest player to 1,000 points (after the Patriots' Stephen Gostkowski and Gino Cappelletti).
 In the 2014 season, Crosby converted 53 of 55 extra point attempts of 27 of 33 field goal attempts.

 On January 18, 2015, in the NFC Championship, Crosby kicked a season-high five field goals against the Seattle Seahawks, including a 48-yarder to force overtime.
 However, Seattle scored a touchdown which ended the Packers season.

 2015 season

-In Week 2, Crosby broke Ryan Longwell's team career scoring record of 1,054 with his fourth field goal of the game against the Seattle Seahawks.
+In Week 2, Crosby broke Ryan Longwell's team career scoring record of 1,054 with his fourth field goal of the game against the Seahawks.
 He became the all-time leading scorer in Packers' history.

-In Week 3, Crosby kicked a season-high five PATs against the Kansas City Chiefs.
-In Week 8, Crosby kicked a season-long 56-yard field goal against the Denver Broncos.
-In Week 11, Crosby kicked a season-high five field goals against the Minnesota Vikings.
+In Week 3, Crosby kicked a season-high five PATs against the Chiefs.
+In Week 8, Crosby kicked a season-long 56-yard field goal against the Broncos.
+In Week 11, Crosby kicked a season-high five field goals against the Vikings.
 For his game against the Vikings, he earned NFC Special Teams Player of the Week for Week 11.
 On January 3, 2016, Crosby recorded a forced fumble against the Vikings.
 He finished the 2015 season converting all 36 extra point attempts and 24 of 28 field goal attempts.